securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

 	Follow the procedure in the director-based workflow to become familiar with the setup required and APIs provided for each role in the federation: *Director manager*, *Collaborator manager*, and *Experiment manager (data scientist)*.

+An overview of this workflow is shown below.

 .. figure:: ../openfl/static_diagram.svg